tanaynistala/geo-guide/_country-guides/FRO.md

 # License Plates

 Despite Denmark being a part of the EU, the Faroe Islands are not.
 Faroese license plates have a blue band on the left, like EU countries, but it contains the Faroese flag and the country code `FO`.
-The license plates are white with blue text: <LicensePlate style="eu" format="AB 123" code="FO" textColor="darkblue" />.
+The license plates are white with blue text: <LicensePlate style="eu" format="AB 123" code="FO" text="darkblue" />.

 ---